Description

 When a remote user object is applied to SSL VPN authentication, the user has to type the exact case that is used in the user definition on the FortiGate.

-Case sensitivity can be disabled by the ‘set username-case-sensitivity’ CLI command, allowing the remote user object to match any case that the end user types in while login.
+The ' set username-case-sensitivity’ CLI command can disable case sensitivity, allowing the remote user object to match any case the end user types in while logging.

 To disable case sensitivity for individual users use the following command.